mmbman/Katagiri/1983-03-16-Blue-Cliff-Record-Case-43-Talk-1.md

 I think so.
 Because you are already right in the middle of the heat.
 No space to suffer.
 It’s already there.
 Do you understand?

 For instance, burning in a big furnace.
-It’s not necessary to do, *[laughter]*, but let’s imagine you’re right in there.
+It’s not necessary to do, *[laughter,]* but let’s imagine you’re right in there.
 Well, if you die, then very naturally your body is carried directly to the big furnace, [...] and you’re immediately burning.
 A dead body doesn’t say anything, but if you’re alive, then right there, well you can’t explain, just *[fwoosh]*, that’s all.

 *[Tape change.]*